mindwind/craft-atom/README.md

 _NOTICE:_
   1. _Please add unit tests in order to prove your modification works smoothly._
-  2. _And please make sure your modification passes all unit tests._
+  2. _Please make sure your modification passes all unit tests._
-  3. _Respect coding style of craft._
+  3. _Please respect coding style of craft._

 Thanks for helping!